 After partnering with On2Technologies in 2008 Zencoder came up with Flix Cloud as earlier stated.
 The software itself was officially released in April 2009 before being closed down the following year when Google acquired On2Technologies.
 It is in this same year that Zencoder launched as an independent transcoding service.

 In the following year Zencoder was acquired by Brightcove, a Boston based video company.
 It however, continues to run as an independent cloud encoding service within the organization.

-Coconut is one of the main Zencoder's competitors and does offer a wide range of exclusive features:
+Coconut is one of Zencoder’s main competitors and does offer a wide range of exclusive features:

-- Unlimited free tests thanks to a flexible Sandbox environment
+- - Unlimited free tests thanks to FREE plan environment

-- Step by step code generator to make any integration easier and faster than ever
+- - Step by step video encoding tutorials to make any integration easier and faster than ever

 Coconut has been a success due to several advantages it has over its competitors, including Zencoder.
 Guided by Customer Development, developers of Coconut became aware of the fact that startups are based on hypothesis rather than facts.
 Startups are what distinguish emerging companies from established ones that execute their mandate based on proven business models.
 Prior to writing the first code line Coconut consulted various customers to determine the exact needs of the targeted market.

 The emphasis developers made in designing Coconut was on the happiness of the customer.
 They aimed at making the experience of their users so exciting that they would ultimately share their experience.
 This involved two components, first they maximized performance of the service.
 This was achieved by improving the video and audio quality to the point of optimum resolution, moreover, they increased the processing speed of the service and finally equipped it with superior reliability enabling it to execute a variety of video files.
 The second step involved customer support.
 This was achieved by placing one of Coconut's knowledgeable engineers among the support team who has followed the developing stack of the software.
 Coconut support is readily available to respond to customers' queries within minutes unlike many other support services provided for other programs.